getgauge-examples/template-docker-compose/README.md

 ### Setting up the System Under Test (SUT)

-Docker-compose will bring up the SUT.
-However if you want to run the tests locally.
-Here are the instructions to bring up the SUT
+To run the tests locally, here are the instructions to bring up the SUT

-* docker run -p 8000:8000 sasilverain/activeadmin-demo
+* `docker run -p 8000:8000 sasilverain/activeadmin-demo`
 * The SUT should now be available at [http://localhost:8000/](http://localhost:8000)

+> Note: Docker-compose yml defined in this example brings up the SUT

 ## Run specs